 Regional Programmes Coordinator – Christchurch

 Jo came on board in 2012- the year that StarJam launched in Christchurch as the Groovy Guitar Tutor.
 It was then that she discovered her passion for working with people with disabilities and hasn’t been able to get enough of StarJam since.
 Jo completed her honours degree in Social Work through the University of Canterbury and spent time as a social worker at Christchurch Public Hospital before taking on the role of Christchurch RPC!

 She spends most of her free time singing in various choirs from church ones to regional and national ones- most recently the 2014-2016 New Zealand Youth Choir.

 Jo considers being able to combine a love for music and working for an organisation with goals that align with her own values a huge privilege.

 Executive Assistant to CEO (part-time)

 Prior to StarJam, Kiri worked as a corporate/commercial lawyer in Central Auckland.
 She has a double degree in Law and Art History from the University of Auckland, where she was also a lecturer, tutor, and mentor.
 Kiri loves playing netball, reading good books, visiting art galleries, travelling around the world, family Christmas holidays at the beach and going out for long fancy dinners.
 During a trip around South America, Kiri learnt to speak Spanish, hiked to Machu Picchu and visited the Salt Flats of Bolivia.
 She also swam with turtles and sea lions in the Galapagos Islands, Ecuador.
-Kiri gave birth to her first child Griffin in August 2012 and is currently on maternity leave with her second son Quintin.
+Kiri is proud mum to Griffin and Quintin.